Welcome to today's edition of the Rush 24-7 podcast.

 But see, this is what Americans believe in.

-They believe it that is if I said, Look, if I were a congressman and I say, Well, we're gonna I'm gonna try to end uh Medicare, I'm gonna try to end prescription drugs, uh, uh farm subsidies, food stamps.
+They believe that is, if I said, look, if I were a congressman and I say, well, we're going, I'm going to try to end Medicare.

 Do you think the American people in any state would elect me to the Senate with that campaign promise?

-Well, sadly they probably wouldn't.
+Well, sadly, they probably wouldn't.

 Yeah.

-Um, see that that's what I'm talking about.
+See, that's what I'm talking about.

-See, that's that is the problem.
+See, that is the problem.

 See, too many Americans want to blame politicians for our problems.